New Funding Opportunity

 Vermont Statutes and Rules Protect Residents

-Through a written lease and Vermont law, mobile home park residents are entitled to premises that are safe, clean and fit for human habitation, including: adequate and reliable utility services; safe electrical service; potable water and sewage disposal to a location on each lot from which the mobile home may be connected; and safe and fit roads, common areas and facilities.
+Through a written lease and Vermont law, mobile home park residents are entitled to parks that are safe, clean, and habitable.
+This includes adequate and reliable utility services, safe electrical service, potable water and connection to a properly functioning septic system or sewer, safe roads, common areas, and facilities.

 - A written lease that meets the requirements in the mobile home park law and is reasonable and fair

-- To not be discriminated against in the rental of a lot and the purchase or rental of a mobile home
+- Not be discriminated against in the rental of a lot and the purchase or rental of a mobile home

-- Peaceful enjoyment of your home and the park
+- Peaceful enjoyment of their home and the park

-- Not to be evicted except for cause; such as nonpayment of rent, substantial lease violation, and only by court order
+- Not be evicted without cause, such as nonpayment of rent or substantial lease violation, and only by court order

-- Proper notice of the owner's intent to sell or close the park
+- Proper notice of the park owner's intention to sell or close the park

-The Department contracts with the Champlain Valley Office of Economic Opportunity (CVOEO) Mobile Home Program to provide support services to mobile home residents throughout Vermont.
-If you are experiencing any problems or have a question call 802-660-3455 ext.
+The Department contracts with the Champlain Valley Office of Economic Opportunity (CVOEO) Mobile Home Program to provide support services to mobile home park residents throughout Vermont.
+If you are experiencing any problems or have questions, call (802) 660-3455 ext.
 204. Visit their website for more resources, including the Guide to Your Rights booklet.

 Forms for Buying or Selling a Mobile Home

-Form required by Act 140, 9 V.S.A.
-Section 2602.
-A MH Uniform Bill of Sale is required for most sales or transfers of a mobile home except mobile homes financed with a mortgage as real property.
-You will also need to complete a Vermont Property Transfer Tax Return (in most cases).
+Forms required by Act 140, 9 V.S.A.
+Section 2602 - A Mobile Home Uniform Bill of Sale is required to sell or transfer ownership of a mobile home, except mobile homes financed with a mortgage as real property.
+A complete Vermont Property Transfer Tax Return will be required in most cases.

-If you are buying a mobile home from a retail seller you may be eligible for a loan with a lower interest rate, and/or less expensive financing costs, points or fees from another lender.
+Banking Bulletin #41: If you buy a mobile home from a retail seller, you may be eligible for a loan with a lower interest rate and less expensive financing costs, points, or fees from another lender.
 This bulletin provides guidance on the form, content, and timing of the disclosures required by 9 V.S.A. § 2603 and includes a model form of the Mobile Home Retail Installment Contract Disclosure required by 9 V.S.A. § 2603(e).

-There is no State of Vermont law requiring cement pads for manufactured or mobile homes.
-However, all new manufactured homes set up in Vermont must be installed per U.S. Department of Housing and Urban Development (HUD) regulations.
-As of May 1, 2016, any new manufactured home must be installed by a HUD licensed installer using an approved foundation design, and be inspected by a qualified inspector before occupancy.
+All new manufactured homes set up in Vermont must be installed per U.S. Department of Housing and Urban Development (HUD) regulations.
+As of May 1, 2016, this means they must be installed by a HUD licensed installer on an approved foundation and have been inspected by a qualified inspector before occupancy.
 In most cases, new MHs require a frost-protected concrete slab.
 Tie-downs and anchors are also required for new manufactured homes constructed since October 20th, 2008.
 The State of Vermont does not regulate the installation and set up of manufactured or mobile homes.
 However, it is still important to check with your town officials for any local requirements.

 Heating Fuel Tanks

 Manufactured homes are built to pre-emptive federal standards of the Department of Housing and Urban Development (HUD).
-These standards are referred to as the "HUD code".
-The State of Vermont does not regulate installation or set up, or construction of manufactured homes.
+These standards are referred to as the "HUD code."
+The State of Vermont does not regulate the construction or installation of manufactured or mobile homes.
 If you have a question or a problem related to the purchase or installation of a new manufactured home, contact HUD's Manufactured Housing Office or the Vermont Attorney General's Consumer Assistance Program.

-- For defects in new manufactured homes (excluding cosmetic or contractual issues) or with the retailer or installer that are reported within one year of installation
+- For defects in new manufactured homes (excluding cosmetic or contractual issues) or with the retailer, manufacturer, or installer that are reported within one year of installation